Extracting Differences from an ArcSDE Geodatabase

 fme_db_operation

-When you extract differences from geodatabase transactional versions or archives, FME automatically sets the fme_db_operation attribute to INSERT, UPDATE or DELETE.
+When you extract differences from geodatabase transactional versions or archives, FME automatically sets the fme_db_operation attribute to INSERT, UPDATE, or DELETE.
 Most FME database writers support fme_db_operation for incremental updates to the database.
 This means that it is straightforward to push the deltas into the target database.
-For more on how to use fme_db_operation see the article Incremental Database Updates using the FME format attribute fme_db_operation.
+For more on how to use fme_db_operation, see the article Incremental Database Updates using the FME format attribute fme_db_operation.

 Child Version and Data Replication Workflows

 The geodatabase reader has a Child Version parameter that can be used to create the next version for editing.
 In this example, we're reading the differences between DBO.WaterUpates3 and the DBO.DEFAULT versions.
 If we set the child version to be WaterUpdates4 then FME will create the new version which will then be your starting point for the next round of edits in your geodatabase.
-This allows you to set up a data replication workflow: extracting differences, creating a new version, undertake edits in the new version, next round of differences, etc.
+This allows you to set up a data replication workflow: extracting differences, creating a new version, undertaking edits in the new version, next round of differences, etc.

 picture5.png